weijordanNW/blog/src/en/demo/markdown.md

 ### Theme Enhancement

-By using [`vuepress-plugin-md-enhance`][md-enhance], the theme extends more Markdown syntax and provides richer writing functions.
+By using , the theme extends more Markdown syntax and provides richer writing functions.

 #### Code Tabs